How Your Chinese Zodiac Sign Can Show You Your Dream Career

 The most free-spirited of all the signs, the Horse is similar to the Tiger in their pursuit of adventure and versatility.
 Horses are clever and agile; they make excellent athletes and fitness instructors as they tend to stay strong and healthy throughout their lives.
 Horses are best in jobs and careers where they can stay continually active.
 Mentally, they are sharp and intelligent; they make great journalists where their mental prowess and need for adventure can be satisfied.
 Horses also make excellent entertainers and will happily enjoy roles where they can amuse the crowd, such as children’s party performers or circus clowns.

 A creative and imaginative sign, the Goat is most suited to jobs and careers that involve the arts.
 A Goat that is unable to express themselves through artistry can become withdrawn and depressed.
-Therefore, they make excellent artists, writers, philosophers and architects.
+Therefore, they make excellent artists, writers, philosophers, and architects.
 They bask in the meaning of life and do not do well in mundane jobs which are robotic and where their creativity is stifled.
 A Goat would also enjoy teaching, particularly the creative arts.
 Goats also make wonderful political commentators for they are astute and can mix their perceptive abilities with idealistic ones.

 Monkeys are incredibly witty and sociable.
 They have oodles of charisma and can charm the socks off anyone!
 They’re a bit of Jack-of-all-trades and are suited to any position where their charismatic characters can be put to good use.
 Therefore, they make excellent salespeople, diplomats, actors/actresses and air hostesses.
 A Monkey is the type of person that companies love employing because they present an excellent face for the company.
 A Monkey that is forced to stifle their wit and charisma is usually an unhappy one so they should seek roles where they can put their sociable skills to best use.

 The great bird represents punctuality and independence, expressing an unwillingness to be controlled by anyone.
 They tend to lean towards economic matters and are concerned with both individual and global economies.
 Therefore, Roosters do well in economic and financial roles.
-Because of their flamboyant characters, they are also very suited to politics as Roosters feel a desire to make change in their communities.
+Because of their flamboyant characters, they are also very suited to politics as Roosters feel a desire to make a change in their communities.
 Some Roosters make fantastic intelligence agents, for they have the nerve and drive in such roles.
 They also work very well in the public service sector as they have very good social skills.

-Dogs are loyal, protective and tend to have an acute sixth-sense.
-They are best suited to roles where they are making a difference in society, protecting the young, elderly and vulnerable and using their innate compassion to make the world a better place.
-They make excellent law enforcement officers, firefighters and are suited to military roles.
+Dogs are loyal, protective, and tend to have an acute sixth-sense.
+They are best suited to roles where they are making a difference in society, protecting the young, elderly, and vulnerable and using their innate compassion to make the world a better place.
+They make excellent law enforcement officers, firefighters, and are suited to military roles.
 They also suit charity work and social work where they can help people on less dangerous turf.
-Because Dogs want for the simple things in life, they are suited for jobs in furniture stores, home decoration and selling hardware.
+Because Dogs want for the simple things in life, they are suited for jobs in furniture stores, home decoration, and selling hardware.

 Pigs are kind, simple souls who like to spread goodwill and learn and teach in equal measures.
 This is not a competitive sign and instead thrives best in public service roles where they can put their charitable nature to good use.
-This can include secretarial and receptionist work, social work and customer service.
-Because they are quite thirsty for knowledge, they tend to excel in academic roles and can make excellent professors and teachers.
+This can include secretarial and receptionist work, social work, and customer service.
+They are quite thirsty for knowledge, they tend to excel in academic roles and can make excellent professors and teachers.